johnAlexamon/dicom_sender/README_DIST.md

-# DICOM Sender
+# Alexamon DICOM Sender

 ## Overview
-DICOM Sender is a simple application for sending DICOM files to PACS servers.
+Alexamon DICOM Sender is a simple application for sending DICOM files to PACS servers.
 It provides an easy-to-use interface for configuring server connection settings and sending DICOM images.

 ## Requirements
 - Windows 7/8/10/11